 - Yogurt – calcium, protein and probiotics.
 Choose plain without sugar.
 You can mix it with fruit or stevia to make it sweeter.

 - Avocados and Walnuts – good source for plant based omega-3 fats.

 - Salmon – good source of protein and omega 3 fats.
 Consume no more than once per week because of mercury levels

 - Meats – good source of protein.
 Choose meats that are hormone, antibiotic free and organic when possible.
 Beef should be grass fed.

 - Other fruits and veggies – eat a variety as to get a variety of vitamins.

-I know that we do get morning sickness and we do want to feel like we can take it easy and be more relaxed about our diets when we are pregnant.
+I know some of us suffer with morning sickness and we want to feel like we can take it easy and be more relaxed about our diets when we are pregnant.
 Eating perfectly is not possible nor should it be expected.
 Do your best.
-Eat what you can when you feel like you are going to throw up.
+Eat what you can when you feel nauseous.
 Have dessert every now and then.
 Just remember that growing child.
 Make a conscious decision to feed that precious child and feed it well.